gasparka/thesis/docs/pyha.rst

 Implementation
 ^^^^^^^^^^^^^^

 The algorithm is composed of two parts.
-First four MA's are connected in series, outputting the DC component of the signal.
-Second the MAs output is subtracted from the input signal, thus giving the signal without DC component.
+First, four MA's are connected in series, outputting the DC component of the signal.
+Second the MA's output is subtracted from the input signal, thus giving the signal without DC component. :numref:`dc_removal` shows the Pyha implementation.

-This implementation is not exactly following the one in :cite:`dcremoval_lyons`.
-They suggest to delay-match the step 1 and 2 of the algorithm, but since we can assume the DC component to be more or less stable, it does not matter.

 .. code-block:: python
-    :caption: Generic DC-Removal implementation
+    :caption: DC-Removal implementation
     :name: dc_removal

     class DCRemoval(HW):